kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/predefined-content-best-practices-for-messaging.md

 ### Communicating end of day/closure for brands not available 24/7

 * Just to let you know, our messaging service closes in about 20 minutes.
-We will re-open tomorrow at 8:00 AM.
+We will reopen tomorrow at 8:00 AM.
 Would you like to pick up again tomorrow or would you prefer a phone number for our call team?
 * If you are willing to wait, I’ll be back at 12:30 PM.
 We can pick up then or I can assign you to a colleague who can speak with you before then.
 (Don’t worry, they will have this messaging history).
 What would you prefer?

 {: .notice}